-Prior to joining The Education Trust, Nancy worked in multiple roles, including as a tutor and barista before graduate school, and more recently as a research assistant under education faculty at Michigan State University.
+In addition to having served as EdTrust’s Spencer Fellow for Social, Emotional, and Academic Development, Nancy worked in multiple roles prior to joining EdTrust.
+Experiences include being a tutor and barista before graduate school, and more recently as a research assistant under education faculty at Michigan State University.
 She has also previously worked on projects with researchers at ETS and interned with consultants at the Center for Assessment.

-With Pennsylvania considered her home, Nancy received her B.S. from Lehigh University in psychology.
-Nancy is also currently in the final stages of the Education Policy Ph.D. program at Michigan State University, with a dissertation that focuses on the intersections of social emotional learning with culture and restorative justice.
+Nancy received her B.S. from Lehigh University in psychology and is currently in the final stages of the Education Policy Ph.D. program at Michigan State University, with a dissertation that focuses on the intersections of social-emotional learning with culture and restorative justice.

 Receiving my first acceptance letter to graduate school

 What are people most surprised to learn about you?

 After college, I served as both a private tutor for wealthy families and a sub-contracted tutor in a low-income school district.
 Although my own experiences growing up had shown me that opportunities differ based on race and income, the differences in educational opportunities I saw as a tutor were stark.
 Upset with what I was seeing, I entered graduate school for education policy intent on finding ways to reduce these inequities.